 Greetings from Heidelberg, the most beautiful theoretical physics institute in Germany.
 Come and visit us at the villas to judge for yourself.

-If I am not playing my trombone (in spite of not practicing enough I still play a reasonably loud bass trombone in the Heidelberg Tonart orchestra) I am interested in Higgs physics and new physics at the LHC and I am still completely convinced we will find something interesting once the LHC runs closer to design energy and luminosity.
-My publications you can find here, and please feel free to browse through my linked talks.
+If I am not playing my trombone I am interested in Higgs physics and new physics at the LHC and I am still completely convinced we will find something exciting once the LHC runs closer to design energy and luminosity.
+Obviously, the Nobel prize for the Higgs discovery is making this field of research a little hectic, but once the dust settles there will be lots of interesting studies between theory and experiment on.
+Right now I am working on the new edition of my Higgs and QCD lecture notes, so you can download a reasonably updated version from this website.
+You can find all of my publications including number of citations and all that here, and please feel free to browse through my linked talks.

 a while I have been calculating higher order cross sections in

 supersymmetry, working on a Fortran package called